 - Tequila – The general consensus, it seems, is that tequila Blanco is the way to go when making this Paloma recipe.
 That said, if you love a particular tequila, may that be a Resposados or you want to give it a try with Mezcal, do it.

 - Grapefruit juice – Ok, so technically you can use bottled pre-juiced grapefruit juice if you really want to.
 But, I recommend just juicing a grapefruit.
-Besides, this will prevent the leftover bottle of juice from taking up valuable space in your refrigerator.

 - Sugar (optional) – Added sugar is optional and depends largely on what type of soda you use.
 In general, I find that if I add a grapefruit-flavored soda I don’t need any additional sugar.
 If I use Club Soda, on the other hand, I’m more likely to add a little sugar in there.

-How to make a Paloma
+How to Make a Paloma Cocktail

 - Moisten the rim of your glass with a grapefruit or lime wedge, invert your glass into the prepared chili salt mixture, and turn to coat.